ORLADEYO- berotralstat hydrochloride capsule ORLADEYO- berotralstat hydrochloride pellet

 Patients with Hepatic Impairment

-The pharmacokinetics of a single 150 mg oral dose of berotralstat were studied in subjects with mild, moderate, and severe hepatic function (Child-Pugh Class A, B, and C, respectively).
+The pharmacokinetics of a single 150 mg oral dose of berotralstat were studied in adult subjects with mild, moderate, and severe hepatic function (Child-Pugh Class A, B, and C, respectively).
 The pharmacokinetics of berotralstat were unchanged in subjects with mild hepatic impairment compared to subjects with normal hepatic function.
 In subjects with moderate hepatic impairment, Cmax was increased by 77%, while AUC0-inf was increased by 78%.
 In subjects with severe hepatic impairment, Cmax was increased by 27%, while AUC0-last was decreased by 5%.
 The median half-life of berotralstat was increased by 37% and 22% in patients with moderate and severe hepatic impairment, respectively, in comparison to healthy subjects.
 The percent of unbound berotralstat increased 2-fold from a mean of 1.2% in healthy subjects to a mean of 2.4% in subjects with severe hepatic impairment [see Use in Specific Populations (8.7)].

 Drug Interaction Studies